Xangis/ProximaController/README.md

 # Development Status

-I consider this application complete and no new features are being developed for it.
-However, I do still maintain it and will update it as needed.
+I still maintain this application and will update it as needed.

+I'm currently working on adding a new vector control feature, but it is incomplete.

 On some platforms, especially Windows and OSX, build and installer paths are specific to my development environment and more work could be done to make